RCS (Rich Communication Services)

 RCS messaging stands for Rich Communication Services, and is a communication protocol that lets users send messages with rich multimedia experiences and advanced functionality.

-RCS is the future of texting by taking the very best features of the messaging services you know and love—SMS, MMS, iMessage, Facebook Messenger, and WhatsApp—to create a new standard that delivers those services within a single experience you can use on your existing mobile client.
+RCS messaging is the future of texting by taking the very best features of the messaging services you know and love—SMS, MMS, iMessage, Facebook Messenger, and WhatsApp—to create a new standard that delivers those services within a single experience you can use on your existing mobile client.

-Why is RCS gaining popularity?
+Why is RCS messaging gaining popularity?

 Services like iMessage and Facebook Messenger have changed how we think about messaging.
 Users no longer just want to send text, they want an immersive messaging experience.
-RCS gives them that.
+RCS messaging gives them that.

 A history of RCS messaging

-To learn the history of RCS, we must go back to the birth of SMS, way back in 1982.
+To learn the history of RCS messaging, we must go back to the birth of SMS, way back in 1982.
 The original idea behind SMS was to send texts via the same signaling system that controlled telephone traffic (it took nearly a decade of work!).
 And in December of 1992, Neil Papworth texted “Merry Christmas” to a customer with the first-ever SMS message.

 By 2010, 6.1 trillion messages were being exchanged by cellular devices.
 Cut to 2022–15 million texts are sent every minute.
 The rise in SMS also led to the birth of apps like WhatsApp, Line, and Facebook Messenger–apps that only continued to grow in popularity as they gained over 1.2 billion users.